leedeen01/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `life` will match `Life`
 * The order of the keywords does not matter. e.g. `Life Health` will match `Health Life`
-* Only the name is searched.
+* Only the name is searched, not any other fields (company, link, number).
 * Full words and partial will be matched e.g. `Li` will match `Lifeshield`
 * Policies matching at least one keyword will be returned (i.e. `OR` search). e.g. `Life Health` will return `LifeShield`, `HealthPlus`